judka-uriel/uriel-book/uriel_en.md

 a high level: there is no longer discrimination against women and minorities, fair courts reliably protect human rights, etc.  But often attempts to forcibly accelerate the development of morality even further lead to the opposite result.
 Why does this happen?
-As already stated, one must not strive to be overly righteous.
-One must be righteous in measure.
-Otherwise, “righteous radicals” instead of spreading their views democratically through civilized discussions simply begin to destroy their opponents, who merely hold different views but commit no unlawful actions.
+As already stated, one must not strive to be overly righteous, one must be righteous in moderation.
+Otherwise, self-righteous radicals instead of spreading their views democratically through civilized discussions simply begin to destroy their opponents, who merely hold different views but commit no unlawful actions.